Limbyungjoo Sandong Kalguksu

 For the Return Visitor

 If you have eaten here once, you already know the clam kalguksu works.
-The question for a second visit is sequencing: start with the cold soybean noodles, add the jumbo dumplings as a shared plate, and close with a bowl of the hot broth.
+The question for a second visit is sequencing: start with the cold soybean noodles, add the jumbo dumplings as a shared plate, close with a bowl of the hot broth.
 That order gives you the full range of the kitchen.
 For context on how Seoul's broader noodle and Korean dining scene fits together, our full Seoul restaurants guide is worth reading before you plan a multi-day itinerary.
 If you are planning wider across the country, Cha Ae Jeon Halmae Kalguksu in Busan offers a comparison point for regional kalguksu variation.
 Internationally, the gap between this price tier and something like Le Bernardin in New York City illustrates exactly why Bib Gourmand recognition across the ₩ tier in Seoul represents some of the leading value in global dining.
 For post-dinner or pre-dinner options around Seoul, our Seoul bars guide covers the broader evening picture.

 Practical Details